Bukit Lawang Sumatra, Indonesia Travel Guide

 Some guesthouse restaurants occasionally feature informal live acoustic music sessions, often with guides playing guitar.

-A Village on the bohorok river has a laid-back and quiet nightlife; no nightnightclubs or dedicated bar districts here.
+The Place to see orangutans has a relaxed and quiet nightlife; no nightnightclubs or dedicated bar districts here.

 A small local market (pasar) for fresh produce and daily necessities mainly serves locals, not a tourist market.